-Attractions, food, beverage and other hospitality represent revenue from the CN Tower operations (including admissions, restaurants and related attractions), and OPM, MSC and Downsview Park operations (including parking, concessions, programming, events, corporate rentals and other hospitality revenues).
+Attractions, food, beverage, and other hospitality represent revenue from the CN Tower operations (including admissions, restaurants and related attractions), and OPM, MSC, and Downsview Park operations (including parking, concessions, programming, events, corporate rentals, and other hospitality revenues).

-The CN Tower generated revenue of \$48.4 for the second quarter and \$78.7 year-to-date, respectively.
-The year-to-date revenue was \$14.4 higher than the comparable prior year period.
-The CN Tower's earnings before interest, taxes, depreciation and amortization ("EBITDA") were \$29.4 for the second quarter and \$44.1 year-to-date, respectively, which were favourable to the comparable prior year period EBITDA by \$3.7 and \$6.9 year-to-date.
-Year-to-date, the CN Tower welcomed more than to 1.2 million guests, which was approximately 0.2 million more than the comparable prior year period.
+The CN Tower generated revenue of \$31.2 for the Period, which was \$0.8 higher than the comparable prior year period.
+The CN Tower's earnings before interest, taxes, depreciation and amortization (EBITDA) were \$15.1 for the Period, which was favourable to the comparable prior year period by \$0.3.
+For the Period, the CN Tower welcomed close to 0.5 million guests, which was slightly higher than the comparable prior year period.

-The increase in revenue and EBITDA, when compared to the comparable prior year period, is attributable primarily to the CN Tower's attendance.
+The increase in revenue and EBITDA, when compared to the comparable prior year period, is attributable primarily to the CN Tower's slightly higher attendance.

-OPMC revenues, which include the MSC, generated revenue of \$3.3 for the second quarter and \$6.0 for year-to-date, respectively, which were consistent with the comparable prior year period.
-The main driver for the increase was from parking revenues, as well as ticket sales.
-The MSC generated \$3.7 in revenues from its ticket sales (\$3.2 in the comparable prior year period), which was driven by hosting close to 280,000 visitors at its IMAX theatre and exhibits.
+OPMC revenues, which include the MSC, generated revenue of \$2.7 for the Period, which was consistent with the comparable prior year period.
+The MSC generated \$1.7 in revenues from its ticket sales, hosting more than 0.15 million visitors at its IMAX theatre and exhibits during the Period.

-Downsview Park generated revenue of \$0.5 for the second quarter and \$0.8 for year-to-date, respectively, from its programs and events, which were consistent with the comparable prior year period.
+Downsview Park generated revenue of \$0.3 in the Period from its programs and events, which was consistent with the comparable prior year period.